Skip to Main Content

 This course requires a compulsory residential trip.
 For more information about this trip please see the Trips and Travel page

-Other trips may include Conservation workshops at Chester Zoo, Manchester Waste Recycling Facility and an urban farm in Liverpool.
+Other trips may include Conservation workshops at Chester Zoo, Manchester Waste Recycling Facility and an teaching farm in Lancashire and opportunities to take part in a Climate action debate at Stockport Town Hall.

 Related Courses